fake-alex-blue/alex/README.md

 ### About

-This ssite was created as part of my application to [Founders and Coders](https://www.foundersandcoders.com/) software development bootcamp.
+This site was created as part of my application to [Founders and Coders](https://www.foundersandcoders.com/) software development bootcamp.

 It's a very simple 'about me' website.